Aafiya-H/Aafiya-H/README.md

 ### Hello 👋, I'm Aafiya!

-I am a fullstack developer and Data Science Enthusiast.
+I am a Research Intern at Madan Bhandari University of Science and Technology, and a Fullstack Developer.
+Currently, I am working on Multimodal Deep Learning and Fairness in AI.
+Previously, I have worked on Abstractive Text Summarization, and Question Generation.

 ## Languages:
 <p>